JustinGOSSES/LAGDAL/On_LLMs_and_Robot_Roadside_Geologist.md

 #### Limitations of this approach

 Upon using this, there are a few limitations that quickly become obvious.
-First, due to the narrative being one-size fits all and deterministically created from well structured data, it can get kind of boring to hear again and again.
+First, due to the narrative being one-size fits all and deterministically created from well structured data, it can get kind of boring to hear again and again as you drive down the road.
 Even if the units age and lithology vary, all of the glue words stay the same every single time you try to get information.
 Second, there is not regional information of contextual information.
 All you get is what the API gives you, which is lithology, age, and maybe interpreted depositional environment, all data originally extracted from a geologic map.